caravancoop/sfm/README.md

 3. A "data" spreadsheet containing organization, person, and event entity data for a particular country

-An import involves running the import command against a set of source, location, and data documents that represent either data for a new country, or updated data for an existing country.
+An import involves running a management command against a set of source, location, and data documents that represent either data for a new country, or updated data for an existing country.